 You can trace Reformation’s cult-like following back to celebrities like Emily Ratajkowski and Hailey Bieber who have adored the brand from the start.
-But, the fact that standout styles (the Kendall Jenner-approved newsprint jeans, for instance) can sell out overnight is a testament to how the brand continuously stays ahead of the trends and keeps customers coming back.
-However, if you are beginning to think your closet looks like a Reformation showroom, and you want to add a bit of variety, know there are other options to shop.
-Below, you’ll find 10 alternative brands that channel the Ref-esque vibe, but will also help to diversify your wardrobe.
+(More recently, however, both Blake Lively and Katie Holmes have proved to be fans) But, the fact that standout styles (remember the Kendall Jenner-approved newsprint jeans?) can sell out overnight is a testament to how the brand continuously stays ahead of the trends and keeps customers coming back.
+All that said, if you are beginning to think your closet looks like a Reformation showroom, and you want to add a bit of variety, know there are equally amazing options to shop.
+A lady, after all, need options.

-We only include products that have been independently selected by The Zoe Report's editorial team.
-However, we may receive a portion of sales if you purchase a product through a link in this article.
+We at TZR only include products that have been independently selected by our editors.
+We may receive a portion of sales if you purchase a product through a link in this article.

 If you have a casual beach wedding on your social calendar, you’ll want to hunt for a wedding guest dress at DIARRABLU.
 Founded by Diarra Bousso, the contemporary brand prioritizes uplifting African artisans by sourcing items out of Dakar, Senegal.
 Plus, DIARRABLU also upholds sustainable tenets by utilizing organic Senegalese cotton, lyocell, and cupro.

 With Jéan was founded by two besties, Sami Lorking-Tanner and Evangeline Titilas, in 2017.
 Ever since then, the easy-breezy favorite has become a regular hot spot for fashion girls.
 With Jéan’s flirty pieces are also liked by TikTok’s style creators and micro influencers.
 A few of the TikTok-approved pieces include the trendy Chloe Corset Dress and sunset inspired Naomi Set — both of which sold out due to their viral buzz and just recently came back in stock.